CrowdStrike/caracara/README.md

 Using the examples collection requires that you install our Python packaging tool of choice, [Poetry](https://python-poetry.org).
 Please refer to the Poetry project's [installation guide](https://python-poetry.org/docs/#installation) if you do not yet have Poetry installed.

-Once Poetry is installed, make sure you run `poetry install` within the `caracara` folder to set up the Python virtual environment.
+Once Poetry is installed, make sure you run `poetry install` within the root repository folder to set up the Python virtual environment.

 To configure the examples, first copy `examples/config.example.yml` to `examples/config.yml`.
 Then, add your API credentials and example-specific settings to `examples/config.yml`.
 Once you have set up profiles for each Falcon tenant you want to test with, execute examples using one of the two options below.